Indian tax treaty benefits available without providing a tax residency certificate

-The Income-tax Act 1961 was amended in 2012 such that non-resident taxpayers are not entitled to claim relief under a tax treaty unless they obtain a tax residency certificate (TRC) from their country of residence.
+A recent court ruling means non-resident taxpayers could now claim relief under a tax treaty without obtaining a tax residency certificate (TRC) from their country of residence.

 The Income-tax Appellate Tribunal recently ruled that not providing a TRC cannot preclude a non-resident from availing treaty benefits, as long as the taxpayer is able to substantiate their residency through other evidence.